rock-hopper/makesfz/README.md

     makesfz -h

-Once downloaded, make the script executable (e.g. right click the file and select Properties->Permissions) then copy to /usr/bin with:
+Once downloaded, make the script executable (e.g. right click the file and select Properties->Permissions) then move it to /usr/bin

-    su -c 'cp makesfz /usr/bin'

-or

-    sudo cp makesfz /usr/bin

 ___

 Make SFZ